Getting started with Zeal 8-bit Computer

 Developing for Zeal 8-bit OS

-Currently, apart from the command line interface, not many programs are available on Zeal 8-bit OS, then why not creating your first program?
+Currently, apart from the command line interface, not many programs are available on Zeal 8-bit OS, so why not create your first program?
 Let's have a quick look at how to do this.

 There are two ways to do so at the moment: use C with SDCC, or use assembly and z88dk-z80asm.
 You will need to do the following: